-The term “Neck Region” refers to the entire fingerboard area up to (and including) what we would traditionally call the “Fourth Position” (with the first finger on “E” on the A-string, “A” on the D-string etc).
-Above this “fourth” position we enter the Intermediate Region in which the hand and fingers, unlike in the Neck Region, now move around independently from the thumb, because the thumb, from the fourth position upwards, is blocked in the crook of the neck.
+The term “Neck Region” refers to the entire fingerboard area up to (and including) what is traditionally called the “Fourth Position” (with the first finger on “E” on the A-string, “A” on the D-string etc).
+Above this position, we enter the Intermediate Region in which the hand and fingers, unlike in the Neck Region, now move around independently from the thumb because the thumb, from the fourth position upwards, is blocked in the crook of the neck.
 A discussion about the division of the fingerboard into different regions is found on the following page:

 BASIC NECK REGION HAND POSTURE: MONKEY HAND, DUCK FOOT OR EAGLE CLAW